unam3/docs/src/guide/essentials/application.md

 ## The Root Component {#the-root-component}

-The object we are passing into `createApp` is in fact a component.
+The object we are passing into `createApp` is a component.
 Every app requires a "root component" that can contain other components as its children.

 If you are using Single-File Components, we typically import the root component from another file: